 Do not compete on price.
 Compete on quality, professionalism and service.

-Offer treatments at nominal rates to get started.
-Message your entire network and tell them you have developed a new treatment approach and want some people to work with feedback – charge nominal rates until you are feeling confident.
-Then anyone else can decide if they want to pay the full rates.
+Offer treatments at nominal rates to get started (a sort of “soft launch”).
+Message your entire network and tell them you have developed a new treatment approach and want some people to work with feedback – charge nominal rates until you are ready to charge full rates.

 Hypnotherapy-directory.org.uk is the most important